-- 42 For Master of Arts awards, there are three phases of study, each of fifteen weeks.
-These will normally commence in October, February and June. - 43 For all other taught courses, including the Master of Architecture, Master of Fine Arts and all undergraduate awards, the year is divided into four terms.
-Full-time courses will normally be delivered over three terms commencing in the Autumn term, with a 10-10-10 week structure, and a total of 30 weeks2.
+- For Master of Arts awards, there are three phases of study, each of fifteen weeks.
+These will normally commence in October, February and June. - For all other taught courses, including the Master of Architecture, Master of Fine Arts and all undergraduate awards, the year is divided into four terms.
+Full-time courses will normally be delivered over three terms commencing in the Autumn term, with a 10-10-10 week structure, and a total of 30 weeks.
 Thus, the taught year will normally equate to one academic level.
 Courses may be designed for delivery using all four terms, providing accelerated learning, where this meets applicant demand and where delivery can be managed.
 The formally agreed terms of study shall include the full student learning experience, including assessment, tutorials and academic counselling.
-Students who have not completed the full balance of credit during the scheduled teaching time may be required to retrieve outstanding units during untaught time. - 44 For part-time awards, the taught year may not equate to an academic level.
-Progression between levels will be determined at the end of each level, which will always be at the end of a term. - 45 Teaching and assessment will fall within the specified taught time, although students who have not completed the full balance of credit during the scheduled teaching time may be required to retrieve outstanding units during untaught time. - 46 The Framework permits educational visits where they take place during the agreed weeks of study, and are arranged in accordance within the Educational Visits procedure3.
+Students who have not completed the full balance of credit during the scheduled teaching time may be required to retrieve outstanding units during untaught time. - For part-time awards, the taught year may not equate to an academic level.
+Progression between levels will be determined at the end of each level, which will always be at the end of a term. - Teaching and assessment will fall within the specified taught time, although students who have not completed the full balance of credit during the scheduled teaching time may be required to retrieve outstanding units during untaught time. - The Framework permits educational visits where they take place during the agreed weeks of study, and are arranged in accordance within the Educational Visits procedure.
 Arrangements for educational visits, work placement and other activity off campus must permit other units normally taught at that time to be studied appropriately. - 47 Student Exchange is permitted, in accordance with the University's Student Exchange Policy.
-The way in which the outcomes of the Exchange will be assessed, and will contribute to the student's overall academic profile, must be agreed through a dedicated Learning Agreement in advance of the Exchange taking place. - 48 Except where explicitly approved by LTQ, all periods of work placement activity must fall within the agreed weeks of study, and are not additional to it.
+The way in which the outcomes of the Exchange will be assessed, and will contribute to the student's overall academic profile, must be agreed through a dedicated Learning Agreement in advance of the Exchange taking place. - Except where explicitly approved by LTQ, all periods of work placement activity must fall within the agreed weeks of study, and are not additional to it.
 All such activities must be approved by the Course/Award Leader as providing relevant knowledge or experience to support the student's overall learning on the course.
 Placement units may be undertaken during the vacation periods where necessary, but the total study time should be no more than the standard agreed number of teaching weeks.
-Periods of work placement activity must be arranged in accordance with the Work Placement and Release Policy. - 49 The University may offer a reading week for higher education students but this will not count as one of the agreed weeks of study.
-Individual courses may include a teaching-free week as part of the agreed weeks of study where this is appropriate.
+Periods of work placement activity must be arranged in accordance with the Work Placement and Release Policy.

-2 This is the traditional undergraduate year
+&lt;sup>2 This is the traditional undergraduate year

-3 The Educational Visits Procedure, Checklist and Risk Assessment is available via the intranet
+&lt;sup>3 The Educational Visits Procedure, Checklist and Risk Assessment is available via the intranet